Application Updates

 The application update workflow is separate from system update policies.
 System updates handle OS-level patches (KB articles, security updates), while application updates handle third-party software (browsers, runtimes, utilities, developer tools).

-Application updates are supported on all Windows versions, including Windows Server 2016 and older.
-On systems without a native package manager, TridentStack Control uses direct installer downloads from the synced catalog to install and update applications.
+Application updates are supported on Windows (all versions, including Windows Server 2016 and older) and macOS.
+On Windows systems without a native package manager, TridentStack Control uses direct installer downloads from the synced catalog.
+On macOS, applications are installed and updated through the macOS package manager integration.
+A catalog application that has both a Windows and a macOS package is managed on each targeted endpoint according to that endpoint's platform.

 Creating a configuration